moves-rwth/stormpy/doc/source/getting_started.rst

 .. seealso:: `01-getting-started.py <https://github.com/moves-rwth/stormpy/blob/master/examples/01-getting-started.py>`_

 There are several ways to create a Markov chain.
-One of the easiest is to parse a description of such a Markov chain and to let storm build the chain.
+One of the easiest is to parse a description of such a Markov chain and to let Storm build the chain.

 Here, we build a Markov chain from a prism program.
 Stormpy comes with a small set of examples, which we use here::